Call Ace Euchre

 Each player is dealt 5 cards, in batches of two and three.
 The next card is turned face up and placed on top of the remaining deck.

 Beginning with the player to the Dealer's left, each player takes it in turn to either pass, or order the Dealer to take up the card.
 If any player orders the Dealer to pick it up, that player becomes the Maker, and suit of the upturned card becomes trumps.
 The Dealer picks it up, and discards one of his own face down and play begins.

 If no one orders up the card, then the Dealer may either pick it, making that suit trumps, or turn it down.
 If he turns it down, then the going round the table again, any player may at his turn pass, or announce a suit as trumps.
 The player may name any suit trumps, except the suit that was turned down.
 As soon as any player calls trumps, that player becomes the Maker.
 If no one call trumps, then the hand is thrown in and the deal proceeds to the left.

 Calling an Ace

 Now, before play begins, the Maker can either elect to play alone, or may name an Ace that is not a trump, and that he does not hold himself.
 The Holder of the Ace now becomes the Maker's partner, but must say nothing to reveal this.
 This only becomes apparent in the course of play.
-If the Ace is not in circulation during that hand, then it will be that the holder of the highest card of that off-suit will be the Maker's partner.
+If the Ace is not in circulation for that hand, then it will be that the Maker plays alone.

 Left of the Dealer leads first, and thereafter the winner of the trick leads to the next.